8×68mm S: History

 The M 98 bolt actions and magazine boxes of standard military Mauser 98 rifles have to be adapted by a competent gunsmith to function properly with 8×68mm S cartridges, since the M98 internal magazine boxes feature an internal magazine length of 84 mm and 8×68mm S cartridge cases have a significantly larger diameter than 8×57mm IS service cartridges.
 In properly adapted standard military Gewehr 98 or Karabiner 98k service rifles the large 8×68mm S cartridges are however praised for very smooth and reliable feeding.

 The widespread availability of standard size Mauser 98 rifles and the fact that the .375 H&H Magnum cartridge and its necked down version the .300 H&H Magnum with approximately 72 mm case length were too long to fit in standard sized Mauser 98 bolt-action rifles makes the shorter 8×68mm S, 6.5×68mm and .375 Hölderlin interesting chambering options.

 World War II spoiled the commercial introduction and spread of the 8×68mm S amongst German hunters.
-The cartridge became popular due to its high performance and flat trajectory popular after World War II when German hunters in the 1950s were allowed again to own and hunt with full bore rifles.
+The cartridge became popular due to its high performance and flat trajectory popular after World War II when German hunters in the 1950s were again allowed to own and hunt with full bore rifles.
 The 8×68mm S performance was also made available to hunters who previously had problems with handling magnum cartridge recoil and had stepped down to less powerful but for German conditions adequate medium cartridges like the 8×57mm IS, 7×64mm (Brenneke) or .30-06 Springfield (also known as the 7.62×63mm in metric countries).
 This was accomplished by fitting an efficient muzzle brake to significantly reduce the amount of recoil for recoil sensitive shooters.
 With the help of a muzzle brake the 8×68mm S recoil is reduced to tolerable levels.